Langtang Valley Trek

 10) Do I need to be insured for this trek?

-Trekking to Langtang valley doesn’t require an insurance policy.
-However, we recommend you to be insured before joining this trek for your financial protection in case of any emergencies.
+Trekking to Langtang Valley doesn’t require an insurance policy.
+However, we recommend you be insured before joining this trek for your financial protection in case of any emergencies.
 It is a moderate-level trek that goes through remote mountain terrain, rivers, and jungles.
 The excess of transport and hospitals are out of reach.
 In this region, the fastest option to get to the well-equipped hospital is by helicopter.

 There is always a risk of natural calamities or health issues while traveling to the mountainous region.
 So, if you are fully insured all of your medication and helicopter rescue expenses will be covered by your insurance company.